 This program provides lower division preparation for students who wish to broaden business administration.
 The students learn about effective communications strategies and use the latest technical tools to perform the job duties.

-Associate of Arts In Biblical Studies (A.A.B.A.) program is based on 96 quarter credits, which consists of 48 quarter credits of Business Administration courses, 36 quarter credits of General Education courses and 12 quarter credits of Elective courses.
+Associate of Arts In Business Administration (A.A.B.A.) program is based on 96 quarter credits, which consists of 48 quarter credits of Business Administration courses, 36 quarter credits of General Education courses and 12 quarter credits of Elective courses.
 The program lasts two academic years.

 Student Learning Outcomes

 At the successful completion of the Associate Degree program the student will be able to: